today you woke up

 AVA

-Hello.
-My name is Paloma.
+hello! ¡hola! pialli. my name is Paloma.

 I am a fiercely politicized as a healer.
 This means we are holding healing in history and context.
 I am grounded in community wisdom and place my trust in the ever-evolving pluralvisions of our people and the earth.
 I practice generative practices that hold the sole intention to be for decolonial wellness.
 My work is Xicanx, Indigenous, and ecologies grounded, it is healing for liberation and you-oriented transformation.
 As a social justice worker and clinical activist, I have deep knowing of and do not believe in these systems that harm, only in their inevitable dismantling and new visions that will come of this.
 I view the healing journey as a birthright, an ancestral continuum; practices for individuals, connected to community, sacred, messy, complex, challenging, and beautiful, opening of the pathways towards both personal and collective transformative change.